HaniBuOmer/SoA_Analysis/README.md

 # SoA_Analysis
-Study the Sense of Agency using EEG and behavioral data
+Studying the Sense of Agency using EEG and behavioral data